djeada/Databases-Notes/notes/03_sql/06_joins_subqueries_and_views.md

 There are two main types:

-- **Non-correlated Subqueries**: Independent of the outer query and can be executed separately.
+- **Non-correlated subqueries** are independent of the outer query and can be executed separately, as they do not reference columns from the outer query.
-- **Correlated Subqueries**: Depend on the outer query and are evaluated row by row.
+- **Correlated subqueries** depend on the outer query, referencing its columns and evaluating row by row, which can impact performance due to multiple executions.

-### Example Tables
+##### Example Tables

 We'll use the following tables: